 Formatting your MLA paper is important to the overall presentation of your paper.
 As part of the learning process, your teacher will require you to format your essay by following MLA rules.
-The cover page is critical to your overall paper as it’s the first impression your instructor and readers will see.
+The cover page is critical to your overall paper, as it’s the first impression your instructor and readers will see.
 However, in MLA, a formal cover page is not required.

-Indent the first sentence of a paragraph .5 inches.
+- Indent the first sentence of a paragraph 0.5 inches.

-Indent block quotes another .5 inches from that indentation.
+- Indent block quotes another 0.5 inches from that indentation.

-Times New Roman 12 point is the recommended font size.
+- Times New Roman 12 point is the recommended font size.

-Set to left margin and do not use right justify option.
+- Do not use right justify option.

-Double-space each line, including:
+- Double-space each line, including:

-Space once after a period.
+- Enter one space after a period.

 Formatting the First Page

-- .5 inches from the top
+- 0.5 inches from the top

-- Right justified.
-Your last name and page number
+- Your last name and page number

-- Do not use commas or p. for page
+- Do not use commas or p. for page.